AllenCell/benchmarking_representations/docs/USAGE.md

 ## Steps to download pre-processed data

 Preprocessing the data can take several hours.
 To skip this step, download the preprocessed data for each dataset.
+This will use around 740 GB.

 ```bash
 aws s3 cp --no-sign-request --recursive s3://allencell/aics/morphology_appropriate_representation_learning/preprocessed_data/